Aeacu2/Dsc/README.md

 Files corresponding to the paper sections:
 1. **Formalising The Classical Bisection Algorithm: `Dsc_Misc.thy` and `Dsc.thy`** Formalizing the base `dsc` bisection algorithm and relying on the Theorem of Three Circles to guarantee termination.
-2. **Formalising Newtonian Acceleration (Completeness proof requires importing the split lemma): `NewDsc.thy`** Formalizing the `newdsc` algorithm, which accelerates bisection by attempting block selection and Newton windows before falling back to bisection.
+2. **Formalising Newtonian Acceleration (Completeness proof requires importing the split lemma): `NewDsc.thy`** Formalizing the `newdsc` algorithm, which accelerates convergence to tight clusters of roots by attempting block selection and Newton windows before falling back to bisection.
 3. **Completeness via De Casteljau (Proof of the split lemma): `Triangle.thy`, `List_Changes.thy`, and `Bernstein_Split.thy`** Developing a substantial library for the De Casteljau algorithm on Bernstein coefficients to prove the crucial splitting lemma, justifying the discarding of intervals in the Newton-accelerated method.
 4. **Code Generation & Benchmarking: `Dsc_Bern.thy`, `Dsc_Exec.thy`, `Sturm_Isolate.thy`, and `Bench_Export.thy`** Extracting tail-recursive functions and benchmarking them against existing verified Sturm-sequence algorithms using both random and tightly clustered polynomials.